Fast and optimal generation of entanglement in bosonic Josephson junctions: Entanglement generation around =0

-According to this prediction, increasing $\Lambda$ we have more and more entanglement.
+According to this prediction, the entanglement increases with $\Lambda$.
 However, the approximations leading to Eq.~(\ref{min}) fail for $\Lambda \gg 1$.
-The lower panel of Fig.~(\ref{figRabi}) shows the spin squeezing and the number of particles over the Fisher Information for $\Lambda =N$.
-Our analytical results follow the dynamical regime only for relatively short times \think{$t \lesssim \pi/\omega_0$}.
+The lower panel of Fig.~\ref{figRabi} shows $\xi^2_{\rm opt}$ and $\zeta^2_{\rm opt}$ for $\Lambda =N$.
+Our analytical results follow the dynamical regime only for relatively short times $t \lesssim \pi/\omega_0$.
 For longer times we observe a net difference between the numerical $\xi^2_{\rm opt}$ and $\zeta^2_{\rm opt}$, corresponding to the onset of a negative Wigner function, see Fig.~\ref{Hus0}.
-In Fig. \rref{min0} we plot the minimum value (in time) of $\xi^2_{opt}$ and $\zeta^2_{opt}$ as a function of $\Lambda/N$.
+In Fig.~\ref{min0} we plot the minimum value (in time) of $\xi^2_{\rm opt}$ and $\zeta^2_{\rm opt}$ as a function of $\Lambda/N$.
 We can see that the prediction of Eq. \rref{min} fails when $\Lambda$ becomes a significant fraction of the number of particles.